-In 1990, the International Agency for Research on Cancer (IARC), an agency of the World Health Organization (WHO), published their findings on chromium and chromium compounds as carcinogens.
-Chromium may be isolated in any of three volume states: Chrome 0 or metallic chromium; Chrome III called “Chrome 3” or Chrome VI called “Chrome 6,” also called hexavalent chromium.
+In 1990, the International Agency for Research on Cancer (IARC), an agency of the World Health Organization (WHO), published its findings on chromium and chromium compounds as carcinogens.
+Chromium may be isolated in any of three-volume states: Chrome 0 or metallic chromium; Chrome III called “Chrome 3” or Chrome VI called “Chrome 6,” also called hexavalent chromium.
 Neither Chrome 0 nor Chrome III has shown the ability to cause cancer.
 Chrome VI, on the other hand, is a well-known lung carcinogen.
-(DeFlora, S., “Threshold Mechanisms and Site-Specialty in Chromium (VI) Carcinogens,” Carcinogens, Volume 21, No. 4, pages 533-541, April, 2000, Oxford University Press.)
-However, according to DeSilva, development of lung cancer “…requires massive exposures, as is only encountered in well-defined occupational settings…”
+(DeFlora, S., “Threshold Mechanisms and Site-Specialty in Chromium (VI) Carcinogens,” Carcinogens, Volume 21, No. 4, pages 533-541, April, 2000, Oxford University Press.
+However, according to DeSilva, the development of lung cancer “…requires massive exposures, as is only encountered in well-defined occupational settings…”

-Portable welding fume extractors work well when placed close enough to the point of operation to capture the “smoke” created by welding, thereby reducing or eliminating the smoke from entering the welder’s breathing zone.
-Using a respirator to filter out the smoke particles is the last line of defense.
+Portable welding fume extractors work well in controlling hex chrome and other welding fumes when placed close enough to the point of operation to capture the “smoke” created by welding, thereby reducing or eliminating the “smoke” from entering the welder’s breathing zone.
+Using a respirator on the welder to filter out the “smoke” particles is the last line of defense.
 A respirator has to be correctly chosen for the anticipated contaminant, but it also has to be correctly fitted to the worker’s face, and tested to be sure there is no leakage around the edges of the respirator that might allow contaminants to bypass the filter system.
-OSHA requires that workers be properly trained in the use, cleaning, care, and storage of respirators.
+OSHA requires that workers be properly trained in the use, cleaning, care, and storage of respirators and fit tested annually.

-Common activities where hexavalent chromium exists are in welding of stainless steel or chrome plated metals and electroplating of chrome.
-Printing or painting operations where chromium inks or paints are used, may also be a source of Hex Chrome exposure.
+Common activities where hex chromium exists are in welding of stainless steel or chrome-plated metals and electroplating of chrome.
+Printing or painting operations where chromium inks or paints are used may also be a source of hex chrome exposure.